tony-oliver/mdview/README.md

 This program uses the `gtkmm-4.0` package for its windowing framework (which wraps the C-only `GTK 4` package).

+For the HTML-viewing widget within the `GTK 4` framework, it uses the WebKit-GTK bindings.

 For the markdown-to-HTML parser it uses the `cmark` package; this only parses Common Markdown, which does not implement some of the extensions provided by other "standards" (*e.g.* GitHub Markdown).

 For tidying-up the generated HTML, `libtidy` gets the job.

-For the HTML-viewing widget in the `GTK 4` framework, it uses the WebKit-GTK bindings.

 Installation of these packages is as simple as

 ```
-$ sudo dnf install -y gtkmm4.0-devel cmark-devel libtidy-devel webkitgtk6.0-devel
+$ sudo dnf install -y gtkmm4.0-devel webkitgtk6.0-devel cmark-devel libtidy-devel
 ```

 (For other flavours of Linux, the appropriate package management tool should be used instead of `dnf`, *e.g.* `yum`, `apt`, `pkg`, *etc.*).

+Also note that some package names will end `-dev` (instead of `-devel`) when using certain non-`dnf` package managers (*e.g.* `apt`).

 ## Building